sfigg/commercialization-public/docset/customize/mdm/icspnodeadd.md

 ## Parameters

 <a href="" id="pchildname"></a>*pChildName*
-&nbsp;&nbsp;Name of child node to add.
+&nbsp;&nbsp;&nbsp;&nbsp;Name of child node to add.

 <a href="" id="datatype"></a>*DataType*
-Data type of the child node to add.
+&nbsp;&nbsp;&nbsp;&nbsp;Data type of the child node to add.
 Supported types include:

 -   CFG\_DATATYPE\_NODE